SKU: article0032

 GRAVENSTEIN APPLE CIDER VINEGAR*

 After Balsamic, Albert Katz’ Granvenstein Apple Cider Vinegar is my next most favorite vinegar.
 If you are an apple cider vinegar fan, you will love this version of it.
-Made the traditional way, the flavor difference between commercial brands, or even specialty brands, and this one is extraordinary.
-You see, commercial brands not only DO NOT use gravenstein apples (which are amazing), but they will usually over-ferment their vinegar to 10-12% acidity, and then dilute the final product in order to get back to the required 5-6% acidity - the official definition of vinegar.
-Making wine vinegar that way is cheaper, but means you are also diluting the flavor.
+Made the traditional way with the mother and all, the flavor difference between commercial brands, or even specialty brands, and this one is extraordinary.
+You see, commercial brands not only DO NOT use Gravenstein apples (which are amazing), but they will usually over-ferment their cider to 10-12% leaving no residual sugar, and then over-ferment their vinegar to 10-12% acidity to then dilute the final product in order to get back to the required 5-6% acidity - the official definition of vinegar.
+Making wine vinegar the commercial way is cheaper, but means you are also diluting the flavor.
 This apple cider vinegar is one of those products you have to try to really understand the difference between good and great.
 But be careful, once you try it, there’s no going back.
-It’s a key part of my winter-time go-to elixir – tablespoon of vinegar with a 1-1/2 teaspoons of leatherwood honey in warm water fixes everything that ails me during the cold and rainy depths of winter here in Seattle.
+It’s a key part of my winter-time go-to elixir – tablespoon of vinegar with a 1-1/2 teaspoons of Tasmanian leatherwood honey in warm water fixes everything that ails me during the cold and rainy depths of winter here in Seattle.
 Not only healthy – but delicious when you use the best ingredients.
 Try it – you’ll love it!

 TASMANIAN LEATHERWOOD HONEY*

 If you only want one honey in your pantry, make it this one.
 Famous the world over, Tasmanian Leatherwood Honey is hard to describe.
 Its sweet and slightly savory flavor is unique – and it grows on you over time.
 So, before you know it, you cannot live without the stuff.
-Produced by the Tasmanian Honey Company, Julian, the founder, has spent years not only producing this amazing, raw honey, but fighting big logging interests bent on felling the rainforests of Tasmania – all to keep his Leatherwood Honey production alive, and to protext the livelihoods of honey producers throughout the state - not to mention the environment and global warming.....
+Produced by the Tasmanian Honey Company, Julian, the founder, has spent years not only producing this amazing, raw honey, but fighting big logging interests bent on felling the rainforests of Tasmania – all to keep his Leatherwood Honey production alive, and to protect the livelihoods of honey producers throughout the state - not to mention the looking out for the environment and defend against global warming.....
 If you measure his efforts based on taste alone, it has definitely been a fight worth fighting.

 CAMELINA OIL

-One of the world’s most amazingly healthy oils.
+Camelina is one of the world’s healthest oils.
 It's better tasting than Flax Seed Oil, and just as good for you – or maybe even better.
 It contains almost the same balance of Omega 3 to Omega 6 fatty acids, but because it's high in Vitamin E, Camelina Oil is very shelf stable – though I still store it in the fridge.
 It has a nice, nutty flavor that works well in salad dressings.
 Or, you can do what I do, add a tablespoon to your morning smoothie or yogurt.
 It's not flavorless, but so much more pleasant than flax, and shelf stable to boot.
-Also, Camelina Oil grown using a farming technique called, “Inter-Cropping”.
+Also, Camelina Oil is grown using a farming technique called, “Inter-Cropping”.
 So, it’s not only grown organically, but more sustainably as well.
 Chug-a-Lug!

 HARD-NECK GARLIC